cro7nis/akash_x_bot/README.md

   * The bot uses [AkashChat API](https://chatapi.akash.network/) to generate automatic descriptions using the plot data
 * Tweet generation
   * The bot uses the generated report, the plots and the corresponding AI-generated descriptions to create a daily thread on X
+* Bot is scheduled to generate and post an X thread every day at 11:00 UTC

 ## Environment variables
 To use this bot you need to provide the all the nesessarry credentials from the [X Developer Portal](https://developer.x.com/)